 Teleseer Custom CSV Parser

-The Teleseer CSV parser supports two types of CSV files: Hardware List and Splunk.
+The parser supports two CSV formats: Hardware List and Splunk.

 Hardware List CSV